Zelda Rubinstein: Early life, family and education

 Rubinstein was born in Pittsburgh, Pennsylvania, on May 28, 1933, to Dolores and George Rubinstein, Jewish immigrants from Poland.
 She was the youngest of three children.

 She was the only dwarf in her family.
 Her stature was due to a deficiency of the anterior pituitary gland, which produces growth hormone.
 Rubinstein did not become comfortable with her short stature until she was an adult.
 In a 1992 interview with the Chicago Sun-Times, Rubinstein told the newspaper that she "had a rough childhood, [but] I became very verbally facile ...
 I learned to meet everyone head-on."
-In adulthood at her tallest, she stood 4 ft 3 in tall Commenting in 2002 on the challenges of being a midget, Rubinstein said, "Midgets are societally handicapped.
+In adulthood at her tallest, she stood 4 ft 3 in tall Commenting in 2002 on the challenges of being a little person, Rubinstein said, "Midgets are societally handicapped.
 They have about two minutes to present themselves as equals—and if they don't take advantage of that chance, then people fall back on the common assumption that 'less' is less."

 Rubinstein won a scholarship to the University of Pittsburgh, where she earned her bachelor's degree in bacteriology and became a sister of the national sorority Phi Sigma Sigma.
 At age 25, she continued her studies at the University of California, Berkeley, where she also studied acting.